TrueFMartin/FixedLengthDatabase/README.md

 ### Build Script Options

-* `./run.sh build` -- Compile source code, class files created in ./out/
+* `./run.sh build` -- Requires Maven (mvn command).
+Compile source code, the packed jar is located at ./hw4-packed-spring-boot.jar.

-* `./run.sh run` -- Run class files in ./out/
+* `./run.sh run` -- Run the jar file.

-* `./run.sh clean` -- Remove class files
+* `./run.sh clean` -- Remove the jar file.

-* `./run.sh` -- Compile source code, then run program

-### Log Args:

-* If you are not using the run script, add the following flag to your run command:

-	`-Dlog4j.configurationFile=./log4j2.xml`
+Not allowed to run without Maven as the jar will not be able to be reproduced.
+Use `rm hw4-packed-spring-boot.jar` if needed.

+* `./run.sh` --Run the jar file.